midlantica/LovelyBunchOfCoconuts/content/grifts/silence-is-violence.md

 ---
 title: 'Silence is Violence'
 grift: 'Silence is Violence'
-decode: 'Speak, comply, or be complicit.'
+decode: 'Shut up and agree with us.'
 ---